 I always say medicine should start with the food we eat.
 This recipe is the perfect example of that!
 This fire cider is truly a powerhouse of a natural remedy.

-This post includes an older Pioneering Today Podcast I did with Rosemary Gladstar (episode #177) where we discussed the many health benefits of fire cider.
-I have since updated it with a YouTube tutorial walking through exactly how to make this powerful remedy.
+This post includes an older Pioneering Today Podcast I did with Rosemary Gladstar (episode #177), in which we discussed the many health benefits of fire cider.
+I have since updated it with a YouTube tutorial that walks through exactly how to make this powerful remedy.

 Her book, Medicinal Herbs: A Beginner's Guide to Herbal Remedies was the first book that I ever got back in the day when I started researching and learning more about herbs and using them in our home.